Gladstone Park: Our Quirky Past

 What’s Opera Got to Do With It?

 In a very sort of Madama Butterfly way, Caldwell’s mother was a Mohawk Peoples beauty when she gave birth in 1780 to the illegitimate child who became known as Billy/Sauganash, according to researchers on the now defunct Early Chicago website.
-His father was a British-Canadian army officer (“Pinkerton” in the 1904 Puccini opera) who shortly afterward abandoned them, setting the mother (“Butterfly”) and child up for the tragic events that were to come.
-Indeed, after the senior Caldwell legally married three years later and the earlier child’s existence became known to his wife Suzanne, (“Kate” in the opera), she insisted on ripping the half-Indigenous boy from his biological mother’s arms so that she and his father could bring him up themselves with English and Christian values.
+His father was a British-Canadian army officer (like “Pinkerton” in the 1904 Puccini opera) who shortly afterward abandoned them, setting the mother (“Butterfly”) and child up for the tragic events that were to come.
+Indeed, after the senior Caldwell legally married three years later and the earlier child’s existence became known to his white woman wife Suzanne, (“Kate” in the opera), she insisted on ripping the half-Indigenous boy from his biological mother’s arms so that she and his father could bring him up themselves with English and Christian values.

 Billy/Sauganash: A Foot in Two Worlds

 While there is much myth surrounding the story of Billy (Sauganash) Caldwell, most historical researchers agree on the basic facts as presented here.
-When the 17-year-old half-English/half Native American crossed the border into the United States’ Northwest Territory near Chicago in 1797, it was as a Canadian-Brit apprentice in the fur trade.
+When the 17-year-old half-English/half Native American crossed the border into the United States’ Northwest Territory near Chicago in 1797, it was as a Canadian-British apprentice in the fur trade.
 Fluent in English and French, he found for the first time that his mixed blood gave him a leg up as a negotiator with Native Americans.
 He learned Potawatomi and other Indian dialects and gained the trust of area tribes.

 However, when Caldwell returned to Canada at the age of 32 to fight on England’s side in the War of 1812, that advantage crumbled.
-Even his father’s Lieutenant-Colonel creds — which had garnered officer commissions for Billy’s half-brothers — weren’t enough to earn his firstborn mixed race son the right to serve in the “regular” army.
+Even his father’s Lieutenant-Colonel creds — which had garnered officer commissions for Billy’s half-brothers — weren’t enough to earn his firstborn mixed-race son the right to serve in the “regular” army.
 Appointed to the British Army’s Indian Department, Caldwell instead distinguished himself by fighting valiantly to win England a substantive and brutal victory over the United States in the Battle of the River Raisin in Michigan Territory (part of the Battle of Frenchtown).

-But by the time Americans in the Northwest Territory began beating back England’s Canadian Brits in the so-called Second War of Independence, the severely wounded Caldwell grew disillusioned.
+But by the time Americans in the Northwest Territory began beating back England’s Canadian Brits in this so-called Second War of Independence, the severely wounded Caldwell grew disillusioned.
 Always on the cusp of feeling like an outcast, he switched loyalties.
 His father disinherited him and he moved back to the Chicago area in 1820.

 Without access to personal diaries and letters, no one can really know what Caldwell’s full motivations were as he became one of four chiefs of the Potawatomi…as well as a negotiator for the United States government’s Indian Removal program.
 What we do know is that in 1829 there was “much talk” in and around Chicago about pushing the 6,000 or so remaining Native Americans completely out of Illinois, according to Wayne Temple who wrote the minutely-detailed 218-page document Indian Villages of the Illinois Country: Historic Tribes for the Illinois State Museum in 1958 (revised 1966).
 Caldwell, respected by both sides, became one of the players who made it happen.

 Representing the Council of Three Fires, the alliance of the closely-related Potawatomi (Bodewadmi), Ottawa (Odaawaa) and Chippewa (Ojibwe), Caldwell apparently tried to get the most advantageous deal he could for his people.
 There had already been multiple treaties — most broken — pushing Native Americans further and further from their ancestral lands as part of the great U.S. Western Expansion.
 By 1830 the new political reality was that the U.S. Government’s Indian Removal Act granted President Andrew Jackson the direct authority to speed the relocation of Indigenous peoples west of the Mississippi River.
-The country’s acquisition of 828,000 square miles of land that came with the 1803 Louisiana Purchase made Jackson’s plans eminently feasible, Temple wrote.
+The country’s acquisition of 828,000 square miles of land that came with the 1803 Louisiana Purchase were what made Jackson’s plans eminently feasible, Temple wrote.

 An ever-pragmatic Caldwell had already aided the Three Fires in negotiating the Second Treaty of Prairie Du Chien in 1829, with Native American tribes agreeing to relocate from the greater Chicago area to western Illinois in exchange for $16,000 and 16 barrels of salt a year.
 But the terms of that treaty failed to alleviate tensions between white settlers in the Northwest Territory and the tribes.

-Four years later the Council of Three Fires spokesman acted again, helping hammer out the Treaty of Chicago giving 5 million acres west of the Mississippi to the remaining Native American population in exchange for them relocating there and ceasing all claims on lands in Illinois and Wisconsin.
+Four years later the Council of Three Fires spokesman acted again, helping hammer out the Treaty of Chicago, giving 5 million acres west of the Mississippi to the remaining Native American population in exchange for them relocating there and ceasing all claims on lands in Illinois and Wisconsin.
 It didn’t hurt Caldwell that the U.S. Government had spelled out in Article 3d of the Treaty that he’d get an award of $400 a year for life for his role in bringing its terms to fruition.
 Schedule A of the agreement also granted him $5000 outright as well as another $600 for his children.
 (Thanks to the Forest County Potawatomi of Wisconsin for mounting the full text of this treaty on its website.)

 Presumably Caldwell thought this Treaty would be advantageous for his people, ending years of dislocations once and for all.
-But it suited him as well.
+But it suited his personal prospects as well.
 Putting a brave face on the future, he and three others were hired to lead a wagon train of Native American emigrants west along with a government-guaranteed $100,000 in provisions.
 Another $150,000 was promised for the erection of buildings and purchase of agricultural equipment in the new territory with $70,000 earmarked for education and $14,000 a year in annuities.

 But the sweeteners didn’t have their desired effect.
-Shockingly, only 10 to 20% of tribal members (500-1000) showed up to make the trip.
-And the unfortunate truth is that of those who did go, many became discontented with the new lands and ultimately returned, according to Temple.
+Shockingly, only 10 to 20% of tribal members (500-1000) voluntarily showed up to make the trip.
+And the unfortunate truth is that of those who did go, many became discontented with the new lands and some ultimately returned, according to Temple.

 Strange Bedfellows Leave a Fitting Legacy

-Billy/Sauganash, with one foot in both worlds, was one of the Native Americans who came back to live in the world of the White Man.
+Billy/Sauganash, with one foot in both worlds, was one of the Native Americans who came back to live in the World of the White Man.
 Trusted by both sides even if considered second-rate by some, he had something valuable to return to right in Gladstone’s neck of the woods.

 There is a dispute as to exactly why the U.S. awarded Caldwell 1600 acres of land on the North Branch of the Chicago River on the present-day border of Gladstone Park.
 On its sustainable development pages, the City of Chicago website claims the gesture came in in thanks for saving the life of his friend, neighbor, and fur trading partner John Kinzie Clark as well as those of his family during the Fort Dearborn Massacre of 1812.
-The Community Association of the nearby village of Sauganash (named for Caldwell) says it was in gratitude for his service in negotiating the Second Prairie Du Chien Treaty.
+But the Community Association of Chicago’s present-day nearby village of Sauganash (named for Caldwell) says it was in gratitude for his service in negotiating the Second Prairie Du Chien Treaty.

 Sullivan indian line map.png